Experimental Rap (album)

 | ||||

 On April 30, JPEGMafia released the album's lead single, "Babygirl".
 In promotion of the album, The Experimental Rap Tour, a North American tour, is set to take place between September and October 2026.
-The album will follow I Lay Down My Life for You (2024).
+Upon release, the album received generally mixed reviews from music critics, who generally praised the project's production, though criticized the repetitive lyrics and flow, especially in comparison to JPEGMafia's previous works.

 Background

-On August 1, 2024, JPEGMafia released his fifth studio album, I Lay Down My Life for You, to positive reviews from music critics.[2][3][4]
-In promotion of the album, he embarked on the Lay Down My Life tour through August and September 2024,[5] and served as a supporting act for Linkin Park on their From Zero World Tour from June to September 2025.[6]
+On August 1, 2024, American rapper and record producer JPEGMafia released his fifth studio album, I Lay Down My Life for You, to positive reviews from music critics.[2][3][4]
+In promotion of the album, he embarked on the Lay Down My Life Tour that ran from August to September 2024,[5] before he had served as a supporting act for Linkin Park on their From Zero World Tour that ran from June to September 2025.[6]

-In May 2026, during an interview with Pigeons & Planes, JPEGMafia described his decision to name the album Experimental Rap, claiming that others in the sub-genre "pretend and try to be cool" with replicating another musician's style and that he could just be himself and "let other people try to figure out who they are at 40 or whatever."
-These comments led into a publicized spat between Earl Sweatshirt and JPEG on social media, with fans viewing these promotional comments from JPEGMafia as him subliminally criticizing Earl Sweatshirt's recent forays into ambient and plugg.
-[13] Additionally, the title's idea comes from JPEGMafia claiming to be a dominant figure in experimental hip-hop.[14]
+During in an interview with Pigeons & Planes in May 2026, JPEGMafia described his decision to name the album Experimental Rap, claiming that others in the sub-genre "pretend and try to be cool" with replicating another musician's style and that he could just be himself and "let other people try to figure out who they are at 40 or whatever."
+These comments led into a publicized spat between Earl Sweatshirt and JPEG on social media, with fans viewing these promotional comments from JPEGMafia as him subliminally criticizing Earl Sweatshirt's recent forays into ambient and plugg.[13]
+Additionally, the title's idea comes from JPEGMafia claiming to be a dominant figure in experimental hip-hop.[14]

 Track listing